CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-cluster/aws-pcluster-cluster.md

-## Advanced tutorial
+## Advanced tutorial (Option 2)

-Step by step instructions on configuring and running a ParallelCluster for the CMAQ 12US1 benchmark
+Step by step instructions to configuring and running a ParallelCluster for the CMAQ 12US1 benchmark with instructions to install the libraries and software.

 ### Create CMAQ Cluster using SPOT pricing